===> VIEW SCHEDULE & REGISTER HERE <===

 The Aurora Amateur Radio Group will gladly administer a remote examination to anyone that meets our eligibility requirements:

-— You must have a valid, verifiable mailing address;
+— You must have a valid U.S. mailing address.

 2.)
 Our Remote Exam Schedule